CodePapi/soft-form/README.md

 **Build** `npm run build`

-Building the app creates a minified version of the app in the `public` folder.
-This minified version can be run locally with `npm run start` or deployed as a static website
+Building the app generates a minified version of the app in the `public` folder.
+This minified version can be run locally with `npm run start:local` or deployed as a static website

 **Start locally** `npm run start:local`